MetaMask/SIPs/SIPS/sip-4.md

   > To explain relative lookup - `package.json:main: "bar/index.js"` will be looked at in `http://localhost:8080/foo/bar/index.js`.

-- `ipfs` - The `path` MUST be an IPFS directory.
+- `ipfs` - The `host` MUST be an IPFS CID that is also a directory.
 The wallet SHALL look for `package.json` in that directory.
 All files referenced in `package.json` SHALL be looked relative to the root directory.
   > For example `ipfs://bafybeifpaez32hlrz5tmr7scndxtjgw3auuloyuyxblynqmjw5saapewmu`/

 ### package.json